sergeturgeon/homebridge-notification/README.md

 The Home app provides only very limited functionality for programming Automations.
 There is however an excellent HomeKit app called "Hesperus" which allows the creation of Actions (if/then) based on any HomeKit device state.

+TIP: Add the Notification accessory to a room called "Notification".
+Also, exclude this accessory from your Favorites so that it is not visisble from Home app main screen.

 ## IFTTT Configuration

 ### "ifttt_api_key"